moefront/muse/README.md

 You can find most problems solution in [WiKi](https://github.com/kirainmoe/ymplayer/wiki).
 If not, please open an issue / pull a request whenever you face a problem or have some suggestions, or contact me at kirainmoe@gmail.com.

-## Thanks to
+## Thanks

-Those who have contributed to this project or solved problems: @frank-deng, @kokororin.
+Thank those who have contributed to this project or solved problems: @frank-deng, @kokororin.

-Projects that make this player more easy and effective to be developed: Yeoman, generator-react-webpack as well as their dependence.
+Thank those projects that make this player more easy and effective to be developed: Yeoman, generator-react-webpack as well as their dependence.

 Finally, thanks to all of you for your likes, thanks to myself for the best code I have ever written.